June 23rd, 2021

 The Diagnostic and Statistical Manual of Mental Disorders 5, or the DSM-5, reports there are 4 clusters of symptoms experienced with PTSD.

-Healing from trauma is possible, thanks to this concept of brain plasticity, also known as neuroplasticity, and the resilience of the human psyche.
+Healing from PTSD is possible, thanks to this concept of brain plasticity, also known as neuroplasticity, and the resilience of the human psyche.
 Brain plasticity loosely means that our brain’s wiring can change over time based on consistent and repeated behavioral responses.

-In order to elicit healthy changes in behavior, emotional regulation, and cognition it is important to receive the proper care and support from professionals that are well-versed and experienced in working with trauma.
-If you find yourself struggling with the lingering and distressing symptoms of PTSD, please seek help.
+In order to elicit healthy changes in behavior, emotional regulation, and cognition it is important to receive the proper care and support from professionals that are well-versed and experienced in working with PTSD.
+If you find yourself struggling with the lingering and distressing PTSD symptoms, please seek help.

 There is no shame in admitting to and healing from our past painful experiences.
-Below, please find a list of therapy modalities that are proven successful in the treatment of trauma and PTSD.

-Note that if you choose to begin psychotherapy with a professional, first and foremost, you must feel a connection with them.
+If you choose to begin psychotherapy with a professional, first and foremost, you must feel a connection with them.
 It is important to feel safe, heard, and seen in therapy, especially when working through trauma.
 Therapeutic relationships are just like any other- they take time to build trust by showing up, putting in the work, being transparent, and having open communication.

 Furthermore, you are well within your rights to ask what types of interventions they use in order to get a better understanding of how they approach trauma treatment.
 Ask questions if you do not understand something!